 Harm Reduction Coalition Aotearoa Committee

-Bill Logan - Chair (Acting)
+Bill Logan - Immediate past chair

 Bill is a founder member of the AIDS Foundation (now Burnett Foundation), he was spokesperson for the Gay Taskforce, Homosexual Law Reform campaign of 1985-86.
 He has been involved in harm reduction work in Wellington and nationally for 40years, he was chair of the lower North Island’s Drug Health & Development Project Trust for 15 years until his retirement last year.
 He helped expand the services of needle exchanges to include Naloxone distribution, drug checking, and peer Hep-C testing.

-Dr. Julian Buchanan - Secretary
+Dr. Julian Buchanan - Committee

 Julian has been working with drug issues for four decades, initially with people struggling with addiction in the community and in prisons, before moving to academia as a Criminology Professor with a focus on drug policy.
 Julian has published over fifty articles on the subject, worked as an expert advisor and editor for the UNODC and addressed conferences across the world on the subject.